CsoszBOktato/rf-api-example/README.md

 To run the test, navigate to the project directory in your terminal and execute the following command:

 ```
-robot api_test.robot
+robot request_test.robot
 ```

-Replace `api_test.robot` with the path to your Robot Framework test file, if different.
+Replace `request_test.robot` with the path to your Robot Framework test file, if different.

 ## Test Case Overview